Accomplishments

 - The Foundation's work has been instrumental in

-- We coordinate six of the state's most successful
+- Over the years we have coordinated six of the state's most successful

 public health education campaigns designed to reduce